rcghpge/maverick-marketplace/README.md

-# Welcome to your Expo app 👋

-Run this command to start appwrite:
-Just run docker compose up -d in the appwrite folder
+# Maverick Marketplace

-This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).
+This project is integrated with [Appwrite](https://appwrite.io) for backend services.

 ## Get started